slsa-framework/slsa/docs/how-to-orgs.md

 consider requesting that they add SLSA support or using a package ecosystem that does support SLSA.
--   distributes software itself (e.g. directly to consumers), then add SLSA provenance to your software distributions.
+-   distributes software itself (e.g. directly to consumers), then add SLSA provenance to your set of package artifacts.

 For more information about distributing provenance, see [Distributing provenance](/spec/v1.0/distributing-provenance).